rclone/rclone/docs/content/drive.md

   * They are deleted after 30 days or 100 revisions (whatever comes first).
   * They do not count towards a user storage quota.

+### Deleting files ###

+By default rclone will delete files permanently when requested.
+If sending them to the trash is required instead then use the `--drive-use-trash` flag.

 ### Limitations ###

 Drive has quite a lot of rate limiting.
 This causes rclone to be